wookiecookie87/lunch_group_creator_with_reactjs/README.md

 2. Adds/deletes a person to people (list)
    a) A person has only one property: name

-   b) Prevent adding an existing name
+   b) Prevents adding an existing name

 3. Makes random groups with options

    a) Options:

         -  #  of groups

         -  Minimum size (of a group)

    b) Shows error if you can't make groups

    c) Shows members of each group